ebi-gene-expression-group/scmap-prod-workflow/README.md

 ### Running the workflow
 To run the workflow, you will need to have [nextflow](https://www.nextflow.io/) installed.
 It is recommended to run the workflow in a clean conda environment.
 Specify the input parameters in `nextflow.config`.

 Expression data are supplied as stadnard 10X-type directories that must contain three files: `matrix.mtx`, `genes.tsv`, and `barcodes.tsv`.
 Specify the path to this directory in the `query_10x_dir` parameter in config file.
+Specify `projection_method` parameter in config as 'cell' or 'cluster' to run cell-to-cell or cell-to-cluster projections, respectively.

 Then run the following commands: